RobRich999/LLVM_Optimized_AVX2/README.md

 Use --without-android and --without-fuchsia to skip downloading the ARM sysroots.

-Use --x86-only to skip building LLVM support for various other architectures.

-Use --without-clang-extra to disable building extra clang tools.
-These are not required for my Chromium release builds.
-YMMV for other build types.

-Conditionals have been included for other architectures and LLVM projects, but they are unsupported and remain untested at this time.

 Usage example from the /chromium/src directory:

-vpython3 tools/clang/scripts/build.py --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision --x86-only --without-clang-extra
+vpython3 tools/clang/scripts/build.py --without-android --without-fuchsia --disable-asserts --thinlto --pgo --bolt --llvm-force-head-revision

 Building LLVM with ThinLTO, PGO, and BOLT optimizations are optional.
 Regardless, LLLVM still builds with optimizations for -O3, -march=x86-64-v3, Polly, etc.